PEtab-dev/PEtab/doc/documentation_data_format.rst

 * ``observableId`` [STRING]

-  Any identifier which would be a valid identifier in SBML.
+  Unique identifier for the given observable.
+Must consist only of upper and lower case letters, digits and underscores, and must not start with a digit.
   This is referenced by the ``observableId`` column in the measurement table.
-Must be different from any existing model entity or parameter introduced elsewhere.

 * [``observableName``] [STRING, OPTIONAL]